-I’m Stephen H. Gregg, a senior lecturer in English Literature at Bath Spa University and a specialist in the eighteenth-century.
+I’m Stephen H. Gregg, a senior lecturer in English Literature at Bath Spa University and specialise in eighteenth-century literature and the digital remediation of old books.
+I’m currently writing a minigraoh on Gale’s Eighteenth Century Collections Online.
 See here for my professional profile and contact details.
 You can also follow me on Twitter.

 These posts are, as Montaigne would have it, essays in the sense of an exploration.
 There are a way of writing that allows a certain freedom to explore what interests me, think though ideas, and try out bite-sized readings in a mode that does not have the constraints of formal or definitive scholarship, but still has some pressure to produce ideas worth sharing.
 Both learning and research can be a solitary pursuit, but they are given meaning by being offered to a wider community.